kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 See the overview of all changes in this release:

-- [Backup](#backup) - Simplified Valero installation, a new implementation of the backup and restore functionalities, backup available on Azure, and backup tests fixed
+- [Backup](#backup) - Simplified Velero installation, a new implementation of the backup and restore functionalities, backup available on Azure, and backup tests fixed
 - [Core and Supporting](#parameters-object-in-the-headless-cms-supported-in-the-console-ui) - Relative links disabled in Markdown specs
 - [JSON schema](#json-schema) - Guidelines for creating JSON schemas for Kyma components
 - [Knative](#knative) - Knative Eventing and Serving update
 - [Kyma CLI](#kyma-cli) - Kyma CLI enriched with the `test` command and inline documentation
 - [Service Management](#service-management) - New GCP Service Broker addon and Helm Broker support for addons exposed by Git

-Read about known issues for [Valero](#known-issues).
+Read about known issues for [Velero](#known-issues).

 > **CAUTION:** Before you upgrade to Kyma 1.4, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.4/docs/migration-guides/1.3-1.4.md) which describes necessary manual actions required by the Google Cloud Platform (GCP) Service Broker addon.